jjrom/resto-deprecated/README.md

 Installation
 ============

-In the following, we suppose that $RESTO_HOME is the directory where resto will be installed
+In the following, we suppose that $RESTO_HOME is the directory where resto sources will be installed

         export RESTO_HOME=/wherever/you/want/resto